-By franticmommy from Way Up North, MN
+By Bec from Way Up North, MN

 So often, I see decorating shows or articles which say they are low-cost, but then I see that they have spent thousands of dollars on one ROOM!
 One night, just for fun, as I sat in my cozy living room, I thought about where our living room furniture came from and how much each piece cost.
-You might find the origin (and price) of the furniture interesting:

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.